Quasisymmetric geometry of Sierpinski carpet Julia sets: Geometry of the boundaries of Fatou components

 By Lemma \ref{modulus and separated}, if the lower bound of the annuli between the boundaries of the Fatou components can be controlled, then one can prove that the peripheral circles of the carpet Julia set are uniformly relatively separated.

-\begin{prop}[{Uniformly relatively separated}] Let $f$ be a rational map whose Julia set $J_f$ is a Sierpi\'{n}ski carpet.
-If the boundaries of all periodic Fatou components contain no points in $\omega(c)$ for any critical point $c\in J_f$, then the boundaries of Fatou components are uniformly relatively separated. \end{prop}
+\begin{prop}[{Uniformly relatively separated}] Let $f$ be a rational map whose Julia set $\MJ_f$ is a Sierpi\'{n}ski carpet.
+If all the boundaries of periodic Fatou components are disjoint from the $\omega$-limit sets of the critical points in $\MJ_f$, then the boundaries of Fatou components are uniformly relatively separated. \end{prop}